willemhb/rascal/README.md

 * Standard library??
 * Self-hosted compiler

-# far future
+## far future
 * Julia style generic functions
-* Algebraic effects or something (ideally exceptions would be rewritten in terms of the whatever general control-flow construct I end up implementing)
+* Algebraic effects or something (ideally exceptions would be rewritten in terms of the whatever general control-flow construct I end up using)
 * New syntax
 * Standard library
 * Actually fast GC